lose yourself in the arts. find self in community.

-We serve our community through meaningful arts and cultural activities
+We serve people with special needs through meaningful arts and community activities

 A Safe Place